 “There have been so many amazing moments since finding out I’d won, but the best was meeting with Susan Armstrong at Conville & Walsh and being offered representation.
 I’ve been dreaming of that moment for most of my life.”

 Kim Sherwood (pictured with Susan Armstrong)

-Congratulations, Kim on winning The Bath Novel Award 2016.
+Congratulations on winning 2016’s Bath Novel Award.
 Has it sunk in yet?